Path Traversal to RCE: Bug Bounty Write-Up POC

 wfuzz -c -z file,/usr/share/wordlists/common.txt --hh=404 "http://ev3spph9.eu2.ctfio.com/admin/download?filename=FUZZ"

-This allowed me to read files like /WEB-INF/web.xml
+This allowed me to read files like /WEB-INF/web.xml, revealing internal endpoints.

 Credential Discovery & Admin Access